czbiohub-sf/ot-tempdeck-control/README.md

 - Python >= 3.6
 - `pyserial` >= 3.5 (earlier versions may work, not tested).

-Building the docs requires `sphinx`.
+Building the docs additionally requires `sphinx`.

 ## Installation
-Activate a virtual environment if desired, then, from the root of this distribution, run:
+Activate a virtual environment if desired, then, from the root of this source distribution, run:
 ```
 pip install .
 ```